alienflip/Scaffold-Algo/README.md

 ## Set network config

-in `scaffold-algo-config.json`, insert the api key from purestake in the `key` field
+in `scaffold-algo-config.json`, insert the API key from purestake in the `key` field

 ## Compile + deploy contract